neosyon/SimpTextAlign/README.md

 # How to use

-We provide classes to align Newsela and also some custom dataset.
+We provide classes to align the Newsela and also a custom dataset.

 ## Newsela dataset